-3 Total return is based on the change in net asset value of a share during the period and assumes reinvestment of dividends and distributions at net asset value.
+Total return is based on the change in net asset value of a share during the period and assumes reinvestment of dividends and distributions at net asset value and does not reflect the impact of a sales charge.

-4 Total return during the period reflects a waiver by the manager.
+&lt;sup>4 Total return during the period reflects a waiver by the manager.
 Performance would have been lower had the waiver not been in effect.

-5 Expense ratios do not include expenses of the Underlying Funds in which the Fund invests.
+Expense ratios do not include expenses of the Underlying Funds in which the Fund invests.